12 Top-Rated Things to Do in Rockford, Illinois

 The most eye-catching attraction at Volcano Falls is the lava-inspired mini-golf course that is universally accessible.
 The facility also offers a variety of laser games (including a Lazer Maze), as well as multiple go-kart tracks, batting cages, and more than 50 arcade games to choose from.

-Open on weekdays from 3pm to 9pm, with extended hours on the weekends, this is a family-friendly attraction that is great for a planned afternoon or impromptu visit.
+This is a family-friendly attraction that is great for a planned afternoon or impromptu visit.
 For many, it's a destination to visit after spending the day exploring the woodlands of the nearby Rock Cut State Park.

 Address: 7602 Rock Valley Parkway, Loves Park, Illinois